wp-plugins/masonry-post-gallery/readme.txt

 By Felix Gnass - you can [find it here](http://fgnass.github.io/spin.js/ "Spin JS") under an MIT licence

+**Lightbox**
+This is used to display the lightbox style galleries used by the plugin.
+This requires JQuery to function.

+By Lokesh Dhakar - you can [find it here](http://www.lokeshdhakar.com/projects/lightbox2/ "Lightbox") under a [Creative Commons Attribution 2.5](http://creativecommons.org/licenses/by/2.5/ "CC 2.5") licence

 == How to Use ==

 Call Masonry Post Gallery (MPG) by using the MPG shortcode in a post or page.